randomwangran/pudong-bus-operation-diagram/README.md

 4. Fix the ghost car caused by the Pujiao update, the vehicle outside the simulation map (out of bounds issue), and the JS memory leak caused by the specific situation
 ### User Manual：
 #### DEPLOY ON YOUR VPS

 It is worth noting that this is done on the premise that you have a VPS, and you can search on Google to find the right VPS service provider for yourself.

+#### We Provide 2 Methods to deploy this project, docker is the best choice.

 1. Log in to your VPS, using SSH and enter the following command to install aapanel.

 > curl -sSO http://www.aapanel.com/script/new_install_en.sh && bash new_install_en.sh